-When that page shows currently disabled, which is the default.
+When that page shows , the LDAP authentication is currently disabled, which is the default.
 While disabled, all users are authenticated via the local database of the User Station so their user credentials must be available on the User Station.
 Therefore, only local users can log in.
-See Users (on page 179).
+See Users (on page 182).